-Dr. Galanis and her colleagues wanted to see if engineered versions of this weakened strain was still strong enough to target and destroy cancer cells.
-They injected it into cancer avatars – mice with patient’s ovarian tumors growing inside them.
+Dr. Russell designed the next generation measles virus (with the help of then Ph.D. student David Dingli).
+To see if the engineered versions of this weakened strain was still strong enough to target and destroy cancer cells, it was injected it into cancer avatars – mice with patient’s ovarian tumors growing inside them.
 The tumors shrank by 80%.

 But to move this approach to the clinic in order to benefit patients, they would need vats of virus, far more than the researchers could routinely generate in the laboratory.
-So they created Mayo’s own vector production facility, led by Mark Federspiel, Ph.D., which to this day remains one of the only academic sites in the world capable of manufacturing clinical-grade engineered viruses for patient use.
-They also created a toxicology and biodistribution laboratory, led by Kah Whye Peng, Ph.D., to convincingly demonstrate safety in relevant animal models prior to human testing.
+Dr. Russell designed Mayo’s own vector production facility, and recruited Mark Federspiel, Ph.D., to run the established facility.
+To this day it remains one of the only academic sites in the world capable of manufacturing clinical-grade engineered viruses for patient use.
+Dr. Russell also created a toxicology and biodistribution laboratory, led by Kah Whye Peng, Ph.D., to convincingly demonstrate safety in relevant animal models prior to human testing.